vhscom/oathqr/README.md

 ## Developing

-Depending in your target environment.
+Depending on your target environment.
 ### Web

 Once you've cloned the project and installed development dependencies with `pnpm install`, start a development server: